nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 * The new supplier receives and accepts the order (once done then a schedule of key dates should be obtained for discussion at the Kick-off meeting)

 {%- capture order_newsystem -%}
-The process for ordering a new system is currently being finalised.
+The process for ordering a new system under GP IT Futures is currently being finalised.
 As soon as the new process is ready, we will let you know.
 {%- endcapture -%}
-{%- include carecard.html content=order_newsystem accessibility_text="⚐ Watch this space" heading="⚐ Watch this space" markdown=true -%}
+{%- include carecard.html content=order_newsystem accessibility_text="Please note" heading="Please note" markdown=true -%}

 ## Request a data extract from the current supplier {#request-a-data-extract-from-the-current-supplier}